netorcai/hexabomb/docs/install.rst

 the languages they are written in.
 For more convenience, most of the tools are also packaged in the netorcaipkgs_ Nix_ repository, which allows to install all of them with the same interface.
-The concerned packages are the following.
+The concerned software is the following.

 - hexabomb, the game itself.
 - netorcai, the network orchestrator. **Required to host a game**.
 - netorcai client libraries. **Required to run bots that play the game**.
+- hexabomb-visu, a visualization client. **Required to visualize games**.

 From nix
 --------